omarryhan/nextjs-i18n-example/README.md

 - SEO as a top priority

   - Adds hreflang tags for you
-  - Sets HTML lang attribute for you
+  - Sets HTML lang attribute for you on both the server and client.

 - Doesn't block Next.js Automatic Static Optimizations.